elifesciences/elife-xpub/docs/deploying/k8s.md

 ### Install aws-iam-authenticator

-Change the cwd to the place you wish to install and follow the following:
+Change the cwd to the place you wish to install, in this example `~/.local/bin`.
+This directory must be on your `PATH`.
+Then download:

 ```
 cd ~/.local/bin